 Kids will especially love the huge collection of over 80 historic vehicles, most of which are open to try out, and using machines to stamp their special cards as you explore the museum.

 Don’t miss the dedicated kids’ All Aboard Area, with themed pretend play stations for the under 7 crowd along with a soft play baby area.

 Tickets for the museum are available online for a savings on adult admission; kids under 18 are free!
 Be sure to check out the museum’s calendar of events here to see what special programs are being offered during school breaks.

-The Emirates Cable Car spans from Greenwich across the River Thames to the Docklands!
-Offering sweeping views of the Millennium Dome, Canary Wharf and parts of the centre of London , it’s definitely a mode of transport worth trying.
+Dubai’s very own airline created the Emirates Cable Car spans from Greenwich across the River Thames to the Docklands!
+Offering sweeping views of the Millennium Dome, Canary Wharf and parts of the centre of London, it’s definitely a mode of transport worth trying.